 Optional axle regeneration – some systems combine solar with axle-based energy recovery when braking.

-Energy Flow Mechanism
+Energy Flow in Real Operation

-Alternator powers main loads
+Alternator powers main vehicle loads.

 Typical Applications on Semi Trucks